karol-23/SML5202-Final-Karol/page2.md

 </p>

   <h3>How to Conjugate and Conjugation Tables</h3>
   <p> To start you must know the personal pronouns in Spansih.
-There are 12 of them and they are generally the same with the exception of gender seperations and an additional pronoun 'you plural' which does not exist in English.
+There are 12 of them and they are generally the same with the exception of gender seperations and two additional pronoun <strong>'you singular' and 'you plural' (useted/ustedes)</strong> which does not exist in English.
+As a Romance language, Spanish orders mixed gendered groups as <strong> masculine</strong> and all female groups as <strong>feminine</strong> .
 See below the 12 personal pronouns and their translations;
   <ol>
     <li>Yo — I </li>
    <li>Él — He </li>